-Non-profit organization Haiti Projects is steadfastly focused on financially empowering the women of this impoverished country, while simultaneously encouraging their creativity, health, and their children’s well-being.
-Nestled in the town of Fond des Blancs, Haiti Projects is currently the second largest employer in a region where over 60,000 people live with no electricity or public services.
-From elegantly patterned pillows with delicate versions of vodou motifs to equally eye-catching tablecloths with restrained palettes, to lavishly soft hand towels, Haiti Projects offers a uniquely gentle artistic touch.
+Non-profit organization Haiti Projects is steadfastly focused on financially empowering women in rural Haiti through focused initiatives that encourage creativity, education, health, and building sustainable community.
+Nestled in the remote mountain locale of Fond des Blancs, Haiti Projects is currently the second largest employer in a region where over 100,000 people live without access to public services.
+From elegantly patterned pillows with delicate versions of Vodou motifs, to equally eye-catching tablecloths with restrained palettes, to colorful crocheted dolls, Haiti Projects offers a uniquely artistic touch.
 The organization uses only the finest materials, including linen, canvas, crochet thread, and yarn all made from 100% cotton.
 Their lightweight cotton voile nightgowns are especially remarkable.

-In Fond des Blancs, women were historically taught embroidery skills by French nuns, who came to the region to do charity work.
-While nuns have long since left the region, the tradition of embroidery continues.
-Haiti Projects, for the last 20 years, has further developed and enhanced the embroidery techniques that were part of the culture.
-They have enriched traditional styles with symbols of Haitian folk traditions, calling upon various spirits traditionally associated with protection, assistance, and healing.
+In Fond des Blancs, women were historically taught embroidery skills by French nuns working in the region.
+While the nuns have long since left the region, the tradition of embroidery continues.
+For the last 20 years, Haiti Projects has further developed and enhanced the embroidery techniques of Haitian culture.
+They have enriched traditional styles with representations of flora and fauna local to Fond des Blancs, including birds, flowers, and bees.